This article was last updated by Digital Trends computing editor Luke Larsen on 6/23/2020.

 Picking just one laptop brand as the best is a bit of a challenge lately.
 There are so many great laptops available today, and they come from several manufacturers.
 Hold our feet to the fire, though, and we’ll have to pick Dell as the overall best.
 Dell seems invested in applying the latest materials to improve the performance of its laptops, and it’s constantly coming up with new innovative designs.

 HP is no slouch either.
-It, too, utilizes some unique materials (e.g., its Spectre Folio that’s literally constructed of leather) and makes some customer-friendly design decisions, such as resisting the thin-and-light trend to pack in more battery capacity.
+It, too, utilizes some unique materials and makes some customer-friendly design decisions, such as resisting the thin-and-light trend to pack in more battery capacity.

 In terms of customer service and reliability, Apple carries the torch for its convenience.
-Its issues with its recent keyboard aside, MacBooks tend to be highly durable, and customer service is top-notch.
+Its issues with its recent keyboards have been fixed, making MacBooks highly durable.
+Its customer service is top-notch.

 A 2-in-1 laptop is one that isn’t limited to the traditional clamshell configuration.
 Instead, a 2-in-1 can convert from a clamshell into some form of tablet PC that allows for natural inking and media consumption.